Sample Interview Questions

-- You may contact your Co-op Advisor or any trusted Drexel staff or faculty for guidance.
-Please keep in mind that most Drexel employees except for religious representatives and counseling center staff are mandated reporters, which means that they must inform Drexel's Equity and Inclusive Culture (EIC).
+- You may contact your co-op advisor or any trusted Drexel professional staff or faculty for guidance.
+Please keep in mind that most Drexel employees except for religious representatives and counseling center staff are mandated reporters, which means that they must inform Drexel's Office for Institutional Equity and Inclusive Culture (EIC).
 While what you report will stay confidential within the EIC office, they will contact you for follow up.
 Mandated reporters will keep the conversation confidential outside of the EIC report.

 Questions for the Interviewer

 Most interviewers will conclude by asking "Do you have any questions for me?"
 The interviewer will expect you to have questions prepared and will use these questions to gauge your interest in and understanding of the job.
 Asking thoughtful and specific questions about the job and company will demonstrate to the interviewer that you are serious about the position.
 Conversely, if you do not ask questions, you appear uninterested.

 Also, keep in mind that the interview is your opportunity to learn more about the position in order to determine if it is a good fit for you.
 Be sure to ask questions that will enable to you fully understand the scope of the job, so that you can make an informed decision about working for the company.

 The following list contains appropriate questions for candidates to ask in the initial job interview.
 This list is by no means exhaustive; you should develop your own questions during the course of your research on the company.
 Ask specific questions based on your research of the company: growth plans, competitors, new products, and research, etc.

 - What type of training programs do you have?

 - How and when will my performance be evaluated?